-LVS Hassocks is committed to safeguarding and promoting the welfare and safety of all pupils.
-We want to make sure all our pupils are safe in school, at home, online and in the community.
-We strive to ensure that consistent and effective safeguarding procedures are in place to support families, pupils and staff at our school.
+LVS Hassocks is committed to safeguarding and promoting the welfare and safety of all students.
+We want to make sure all our students are safe in school, at home, online and in the community.
+We strive to ensure that consistent and effective safeguarding procedures are in place to support families, students and staff at our school.

 LVS Hassocks has policies and procedures in place to deal effectively with child protection and safeguarding issues, which include tackling radicalisation and extremism, together with recording and monitoring processes.
 All our staff have received Prevent and safeguarding training as part of their induction.
 We provide weekly updates via an e-bulletin, CPD input from outside agencies and updates as appropriate.
 The training is monitored and comprehensive records kept by the Designated Safeguard Lead.